svkucheryavski/mdatoolsm.gitbook/chapter1/text.md

    boxplot( d )
 ```

-We hope that this brief overview of mdadata class gave an overall impression on how it works and how to use it for storing and visualisation of data values.
-To learn more, please, look at the User Guide and full description of the mdadata class and its metods.
+We hope that this brief overview of `mdadata` class gave an overall impression on how it works and how to use it for storing and visualisation of data values.
+To learn more, please, look at the User Guide and full description of the `mdadata` class and its methods.

 ## Principal component analysis